chadramsey/chadramsey.github.io/_posts/2018-11-15-pico8-game-jam-two.md

 As with all games establishing a system to handle screen and collision events was a must.
 I've also worked in a dialog system that makes rendering event-based dialog pretty seamless.
 The environmental elements (i.e., the flowers in this case), enemies, and player all operate on their own time cycles and are managed independently each frame.
-There is also some simple enemy movement logic in place to keep the little green guys randomly moving along (they will also follow you off-screen, which I'll get to in a second).
+There is also some simple movement logic in place to keep the enemy sprites randomly moving along (they will also follow you off-screen, which I'll get to in a second).

 Currently picking up this key and promping the dialog will hault all player and enemy movement until dismissed.
 All sprites have been